Vintage finds or emerging designer pieces, Dubai’s markets have it all

 Reform Night Market

 Reform's green lawns give a garden party feel to its market nights, with a number of themes being rotated during the winter months.
 Held on selected weeknights, the Fashion Swap Shop is always buzzing with carefully curated vendors offering items including beachwear, vintage finds, organic threads and kids' labels.
 The venue encourages browsers to linger, with salon manicures and mini massages offered to shoppers.

 So Chic Pop-Up Vintage Market

 While Dubai is known for keeping up with the latest trends, vintage fashion gets its time in the limelight at the So Chic pop-up.
 Held quarterly, shoppers can uncover pre-loved fashion treasures passed on from the city's most stylish women, from both local and international designers and boutique brands from Chanel and Sandro, to The Kooples and Garance.

 For six months of the year, in the shadows of the world’s tallest building, the Burj Khalifa, a group of organic farmers sell their best locally grown produce, from tomatoes to farm-fresh eggs.
 The Farmers’ Market, organised every Friday morning by local deli Baker & Spice, stocks aromatic herbs, the region’s sweetest honey, handmade jams and breads, plus vibrant fruits and vegetables sold directly by the farmers themselves.

-Head outdoors for some retail therapy, or try something traditional at the souks.
+Head outdoors for some retail therapy, or enjoy awesome savings during the Dubai Shopping Festival.